mike-tomaras/lottery/README.md

 ## Testing notes
 There is full unit test coverage on the essential complexity, i.e. all the code in the Domain project and the use cases in the Application project.

-The "units" in the Domain project are not necessarily one class.
-A test case can cover multiple components.
-This is on purpose as by testing the behavior of the Domain and not the internals allows for a lot of refactoring flexibility little no need to change tests.

 The Application project tests does not need to mock the Domain and I do not test functionality inside the Domain, only logic in the Application.
 The Application layer does need to mock the presentation layer (console atm) and anything else that would exist in the outer circle of the Onion.
 We can add wider